stanley-fork/WFGY/TensionUniverse/EventHorizon/README.md

 - widely recognized as very hard or foundational in their field
 - central enough that any real solution would have major structural consequences
-- suitable for encoding as tension problems with clear observables and falsifiable patterns.
+- suitable for encoding as tension problems with clear observables and falsifiable patterns

 It is not a formal external ranking.
 It is a working classification for the Tension Universe program.

 ---